 Practise dates and numbers

-It only takes a short time to memorize English Phonetic Spelling, but it is something that you will be able to use in any country.
+It only takes a short time to memorize English phonetic spelling, but it is something that you will be able to use in any country.
 You should also practise saying dates and numbers aloud.
 You and a friend can write out a list of dates and numbers and take turns reading them over the phone to each other.
 Record what you hear.
 Swap papers the next day and check your answers.
-Click here to learn more about numbers.